Fawad Rana

 Fawad Naeem Rana is a Pakistani businessman who owns Lahore Qalandars, a cricket team based in Lahore, Pakistan and plays in Pakistan Super League.
 He is also the managing director of Doha-based QALCO.
+He and his team Lahore Qalandar introduced PDP (Player Development Program) that discovered players like Haris Rauf, Zaman Khan, Salman Irshad, Danyal Ahmed and Muhammad Naeem who are now a prominent name in Pakistan cricket and serving their franchise and PCT.